(I may earn a small commission from the products mentioned in this post.)

 Walking down the stairs was another story.
 The constant catching of the muscles around the knee and the impact on my knee as I hit each step was painful.

 I found myself always trying to land on my left foot because the left knee was healthy and absorbed the impact just fine.
-I also began to use the rail more and more like a walking stick to lessen the impact on my knee.
+I also began to use the rail more and more like a hiking stick to lessen the impact on my knee.

 It was the same for me while hiking.
 Uphill was fine but when you go up you usually have to go down and downhill was always the most painful part of any hike.